Setting up your microphone/audio input for high quality captions

 On the USB converter, you will see two inputs: one headphone and one microphone (typically pink).

 Plug in the USB converter to the laptop and allow a few moments for the device driver to install itself.
+Plug into the microphone input.

 Laptop physical setup

 There are two simple but important parts to setting up the laptop in the venue.
 First, get connected to the internet–we highly recommend a wired ethernet connection because it is the most reliable.
-If your computer does not have an ethernet input, you will need a USB ethernet adapter
+If your computer does not have an ethernet input, you will need a USB ethernet adapter.

 If you need to rely on wifi, have a backup plan in place.
 One potential backup solution is to use a cellphone as a mobile hotspot.